Funding4HomeCare

 First, a client must be considered “homebound.”
 This term can be a little confusing, but it simply means it’s very difficult for them to leave their home without help.
 This could be because they need a wheelchair, a walker, or assistance from another person.
 It doesn’t mean they are completely bedridden or can never leave the house for things like doctor’s appointments or religious services.
 The key is that a doctor must certify that leaving home isn’t recommended due to their health condition.
 This official confirmation is a non-negotiable part of Medicare’s home health services coverage.

-Doctor and Agency Certification Rules
+Getting Certified by Your Doctor and Agency

 A doctor’s involvement is essential.
 Before a client can receive care, a doctor or another qualified healthcare provider must see them in person and officially certify that they need home health services.
 This isn’t just a suggestion—it’s a formal order that kicks off the entire process.
 Once you have that certification, the client must receive care from a Medicare-certified home health agency, like yours.
 This ensures that the services provided meet federal health and safety standards.
 Knowing how to qualify for home health care under these rules is fundamental for both the patient and your agency.

-Criteria for Part-Time Care
+Qualifying for Part-Time or Intermittent Care

 Medicare is designed to cover skilled care on a part-time or intermittent basis—not full-time or 24/7 support.
 This means the client needs services like skilled nursing care, physical therapy, speech-language pathology, or occupational therapy.
 These services must be ordered by a doctor and considered reasonable and necessary for treating their illness or injury.
 For example, a nurse visiting a few times a week to help with wound care or a physical therapist helping a client regain mobility after surgery would fall under this category.
 The care must be specific, skilled, and provided by a licensed professional to be covered.